Umbaranox/ShowdownBot/README.md

 `pip install -r requirements.txt`

 ### Usage
-To use ShowdownBot, follow these steps:
+To test ShowdownBot, follow these steps:

-1. Configure the bot's behavior by creating your custom bot class, inheriting from `BattleBot` and implementing the `make_action` method.
-2. Update the bot's logic in your custom bot class to make decisions during battles.
-3. Run the bot by initiating a battle on Showdown and providing the battle information to your bot.
+1. **Set Up Showdown Accounts:** Begin by creating two Showdown accounts - one for the bot and one for yourself.
+You will need to insert the bot account's username and password into the `config.ini` file, as well as specifying your username (under the "player" section).
+Ensure that all fields in the `config.ini` file are properly filled.

+2. **Configure Bot Mode:** In the `config.ini` file, you shall specify the BOT_MODE setting as "accept".
+This mode is required for testing.

+3. **Prepare Showdown Sessions:** Open two separate browser windows or use incognito mode to log in to both Showdown accounts.

+4. **Initiate a Challenge:** From your player account, challenge the bot by typing `/challenge <bot_username>, <battle_format>`.
+Replace `<bot_username>` with the bot's username and `<battle_format>` with your desired battle format.

+5. **Run ShowdownBot:** Launch ShowdownBot, which will automatically accept the challenge from your player account.
+Enjoy the show!

+By following these steps, you can effectively test and interact with ShowdownBot within the Showdown environment, ensuring a smooth and engaging experience.

 ### How it Works
 1. **Establishing Communication:** The system begins by creating a socket connection between the program and the Showdown protocol.
 This connection serves as the bridge for all communication with the Showdown server.